ansible-collections/dellemc.os10/playbooks/vxlan_evpn/README.md

 ﻿
-#  VxLAN Symmetric-IRB configuration using BGP EVPN using Dell EMC Ansible modules
+#  VxLAN Symmetric-IRB configuration using BGP EVPN using the Ansible collection for Dell EMC SmartFabric OS10

 This example describes how to use Ansible to build a LEAF - SPINE Topology with Dell EMC SmartFabric OS10 switches , using VxLAN Symmetric -IRB configuration Model.